onfido/onfido-sdk-ui/README.md

 ## Handling callbacks

-A number of callback functions are fired at various points of the flow.
-The most important function is `onComplete`.
-Inside this callback you would typically trigger your backend to create a check using the [Onfido API](https://documentation.onfido.com/).

-- **`onDocumentCapture {Function} optional`**

-  Callback that fires when the document has been successfully captured, confirmed by the user and uploaded to the Onfido API.
-It returns an object that contains the document capture.

-- **`onFaceCapture {Function} optional`**

-  Callback that fires when the face has been successfully captured, confirmed by the user and uploaded to the Onfido API.
-It returns an object that contains the face capture.

 - **`onComplete {Function} optional`**

   Callback that fires when both the document and face have successfully been captured and uploaded.
-It returns an object that contains all captures.
-At this point you can trigger your backend to create a check by making a request to the [create check endpoint](https://documentation.onfido.com/#create-check).
+  At this point you can trigger your backend to create a check by making a request to the Onfido API [create check endpoint](https://documentation.onfido.com/#create-check).

   Here is an `onComplete` callback example: